 Ubuntu GNOME applications menu has the app icons appear with diverging animation from the bottom corner of the screen to the center of the screen.
-Though this looks cool, I feel that it kind of feels slow and gives an impression of sluggish PC performance.
+Though this looks cool, I feel that it feels slow and gives an impression of sluggish PC performance.

 If you think the same as I do, there is a way to turn off this animation, making it quicker to launch the apps from the “Applications” menu.